SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-shopping-cart-app.md

    ```
    > Lines to be added are preceded by the [+] mark.

    Like when publishing a message, you can get a reference to the `MessageClient` using the bean manager of the platform.
-Using the method `onMessage$`, you can subscribe to messages published to the passed topic.
+Using the method `observe$`, you can subscribe to messages published to the passed topic.
 For more information about cross-application communication, please refer to chapter [Cross Application Communication][link-developer-guide#cross-application-communication] in the Developer Guide.

    Each time we add a product to the session storage, the `shopping cart` microfrontend, if open, will update the shopping cart.
 </details>